emc-cloudfoundry/cassandra-cf-service-boshrelease/README.md

 The Data center layout is configurable and can be configured via deployment manifest file via the Topology section mentioned above.

+## Backups

+The SHIELD v8 `cassandra` plugin is designed to help you backup your Cassandra cluster, one keyspace at a time.

+This SHIELD plugin relies on some `nodetool` and `sstableloader` wrapper scripts that will run the regular `nodetool` and `sstableloader` utilities without requiring any environment variable to be provided (like JAVA_HOME or CASSANDRA_CONF).
+Here in this BOSH release, these scripts are provided in `/var/vcap/cassandra/job/bin`.
+Please ensure that this directory is added to the SHIELD v8 `env.path` configuration property.

+As a result of the backup strategy implemented by the SHIELD plugin, extra space is required on the persistent disk.
+As a rule of the thumb, you should provide twice the persistent storage required for your data.

 ## Upgrades

 Upgrading Cassandra with a new Cassandra version or with some changes in the